Vesihiisi/COH-tools/README.md

 **Monument.py** – Monument classes.
 Includes both a general parent class Monument() and special child classes that inherit from it, one per database table.
 Those are used to process table-specific data.

 **Uploader.py** – converts Monument objects into Wikidata-ready data dictionaries and uploads them.
+Currently locked to the Wikidata sandbox.

 **Logger.py** – logs each Wikidata write.